francisstephan/hebrew_seed/README.md

 The Seed framework is implemented in lib.rs, which closely follows the elm language model (see the elm version for a comparison).

-The "tohebrew.rs" module demonstratezs the possibility to use functional programming with rust.
+The "tohebrew.rs" module demonstrates the possibility to use functional programming with rust.

 ## License